-Coordinating Councils1 and follow-up online surveys.
-The comments are summarized using eight unmet transportation need categories.
+Coordinating Councils and follow-up online surveys.1 The comments are sorted according to eight unmet transportation need categories.
 The percentage next to each category represents the percentage of comments received relating to that category.
-The majority of the comments are related to transportation service improvements, which contributed to 35 percent of the total comments.
+The majority of the comments are related to transportation service improvements (35% of the total).
 The second largest share is infrastructure improvements and inter-agency coordination, which contributed to almost 20 percent of the total comments.